Jennifer just loves to play video games and write about them.

 Created for the original Game Boy, Super Mario Land 2: 6 Golden Coins came out in North America in November of 1992.
 It is a single-player game in which the player takes control of Mario on a journey to regain his kingdom from his former childhood friend, Wario.
 Wario's first-ever debut has made this particular game very notable.
 Rather than Shigeru Miyamoto, Hiroji Kiyotake directed this game.
 More notably, Kiyotake is Wario's original designer (including the WarioLand series) on top of being the original designer of Samus Aran of Super Metroid.

 The last time I played this game, it had to be over twenty years ago.
-Fast-forward twenty three years later and I'm playing this on my 3DS.
-Just downloaded it today, as a matter of fact, because of childhood nostalgia and I had a gift card to burn so why not?
-This game has stayed with me throughout throughout the years and anyone else who has played, and loved, the game will probably agree to that.
+Fast-forward to now, and I'm playing this on my 3DS.
+I Just downloaded it recently, as a matter of fact, because of childhood nostalgia and I had a gift card to burn so why not?
+This game has stayed with me throughout the years and anyone else who has played, and loved, the game will probably agree to that.
 It was really fun playing and remembering where all the secret exits were.
 Of course, there were a few flaws that I noticed today as an adult.
 To be fair, though, technology in 1992 wasn't as top-tiered as it is today.
 Let's jump into the pros.

 - I've always enjoyed the music.
 It's so diverse and some of them are really catchy.
 Very few levels have the same music, unlike later games.
 They did a very good job in not reusing music.